Vaccinate your cat here.

-Kittens require a course of three vaccinations, to be given by your veterinarian, the first at 8-9 weeks of age, and the last at 14-16 weeks of age, followed by yearly boosters.
-The vaccine helps prevent feline enteritis, snuffles (cat flu) and in some vaccines also Chlamydia.
-A vaccine against cat AIDS (FIV) is available in most vet clinics too.
-The prevalence in New Zealand is approximately 14% and especially when there are lots of (stray) cats in your area, it may be wise to have your kitten vaccinated against FIV, as the disease can be transmitted when your kitten gets bitten or scratched by an FIV-positive cat.
-The first one of three vaccinations can be given at 9 weeks of age.
+Kittens require a course of 3 vaccinations, 2 to 4 weeks apart, to be given by your veterinarian: the first one at 8-9 weeks of age, and the last one at 16-17 weeks of age, followed by yearly boosters.
+The vaccine protects against feline enteritis and cat flu.
+A vaccine against cat AIDS (FIV) is available too.
+The prevalence in New Zealand has dropped from approximately 14% to 10% in the last few years, a reason why not many vets offer it (any more).
+We feel we have to mention it, so you have a choice.
+If there are many (stray) cats in your area, it may be a good idea to have your kitten vaccinated against FIV, as the disease can be transmitted when your kitten gets bitten or scratched by a FIV-positive cat.

 Kittens should be desexed between 4 and 6 months of age.
 Please be a responsible owner, and make absolutely sure you want to make the commitment to look after your new cat friend for about 15 years!
-Apart from the things discussed earlier, make sure your kitten gets lots of tender loving care, toys, good quality cat food (kittens need special kitten food until at least 12 months of age), and attention.
-And you’ll see you get lots of affection in return!
+Apart from the things discussed earlier, make sure your kitten gets lots of tender loving care, toys, good quality cat food (kittens need special kitten food until about 12 months of age), and attention.
+You will find you’ll get lots of affection in return!